wodo-platform/wp-nodejs-demo-microservice/README.md

 > Note: Please review and configure ".env" file in advance.
 The file is crucial for MySQL DB configurations, prisma framework schema generation and your microservice at runtime.

-You will find detailed inforamtion about each step of the development lifecycle.
+You will find detailed inforamtion about each step of the development lifecycle in the following sections.
 It is briefly described below as a reference point.
 You need to work in the project root directory.

+### Dev Lifecycle Steps

-- Run "docker-compose up" command.
+1. **MySQL setup:** Run "docker-compose up" command.
 It reads ".env" file,  builds the MySQL impage from "db" directory and creates your database user and database instance.
 You will see console outputs indicating successfull start of MySQL.
 Keep the terminal open and start a new terminal to continue.
-- If you set up your db for the first time (or you purged your MySQL instance and now you set it up again), you need to give privilages to your MySQL user so that Prisma framework can manuplate your MySql DB.
+2. **MySQL Access Conf:** If you set up your db for the first time (or you purged your MySQL instance and now you set it up again), you need to give privilages to your MySQL user so that Prisma framework can manuplate your MySql DB.
 It is one-time task.
 You do not need to repeat this task each time you run "docker-compose up".
     - Run **"docker ps"** command to find and copy your MySQL container id
     - Start a MySQL client session with root user, run command below, enter your root password
       ```bash